 EGCC is an open-access college, which means you only need to have a high school degree or GED equivalent to be accepted to the EGCC degree programs.

-To receive the Free College Benefit, OPEIU members (or their family members) who want to enroll in EGCC’s participating online programs will need to complete the following steps.
-All steps can be found on at https://freecollege.opeiu.org/.
+To receive the Free College Benefit, participating unions’ members (or their family members) who want to enroll in EGCC’s online programs will need to complete the following steps.
+Members can also call 888-590-9009.

 Students who do not complete the FAFSA and any required verification will need to make payment arrangements with EGCC.